 From 2012 until 2015, he worked at the University of New South Wales (Australia) as a post-doctoral research assistant in the group of Prof. Andrew Dzurak.
 In Australia, Alessandro focussed on the development of silicon-based single-electron devices to generate electric currents with record accuracy.
 For this work, he was awarded Australia’s National Measurement Institute Prize for excellence in measurement research.
 He returned to Cambridge University upon the award of a EU Marie Curie Fellowship, which he held between 2016 and 2018.

-Alessandro has personally raised competitive early career grants/scholarships from British, European and Australian funding agencies for a combined amount of over £500,000.
+To date, Alessandro has raised competitive early career research income from British, European and Australian funding agencies for a combined amount of approximately £3m.